hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_event_target.html.markdown

 `input_transformer` support the following:

 * `input_paths` - (Optional) Key value pairs specified in the form of JSONPath (for example, time = $.time)
+    * You can have as many as 10 key-value pairs.
+    * You must use JSON dot notation, not bracket notation.
+    * The keys can't start with "AWS".

 * `input_template` - (Required) Structure containing the template body.

 ## Import